NordicSemiconductor/pc-nrfconnect-launcher/README.md

 * Node.js (>=6.9)
 * npm (>=3.7.0)
-* CMake (>=2.8.12)
-* A C/C++ toolchain (see [Building Boost](#building-boost) for description of toolchain requirements)

-Since building nRF Connect also involves building *pc-ble-driver-js*, please refer to the described requirements in

-* [pc-ble-driver-js README](https://github.com/NordicSemiconductor/pc-ble-driver-js) for procedures and description of required tools.
+### Compilation of native modules

+The project depends on [pc-ble-driver-js](https://github.com/NordicSemiconductor/pc-ble-driver-js) and [pc-nrfjprog-js](https://github.com/NordicSemiconductor/pc-nrfjprog-js) which are native modules.
+Pre-compiled binaries for these modules are provided for recent Node.js versions on Windows, macOS, and Linux.
+However, if binaries do not exist for your platform/Node.js version, then refer to the [pc-ble-driver-js README](https://github.com/NordicSemiconductor/pc-ble-driver-js) which describes requirements for compilation.

 ### Linux